Configure the MSI Updater client

 Determines whether Windows default credential providers (Windows and Active Directory) are displayed when logging into Windows.

 Select this option for testing or debugging.
-Do not use this in production (the MSI deployed on your end user’s machines).
+Do not use this in production (the MSI deployed on your end user’s workstation).

 Use Last Username